kbase/project_guides/Setting_up_Travis_CI_and_Coveralls.md

 ## <a name="travis-config"></a>Travis-CI script configuration

 Triggering the automated tests requires a little configuration in your repo.
-This means creating, in the root of your repo, a YAML-formatted file called ```.travis.yml```.
+This means creating, in the root of your repo, a YAML-formatted file called `.travis.yml`.
 Travis-CI has some very detailed documentation available on how to create these here: http://docs.travis-ci.com/

 The remainder of this section will include examples in a few of the more prominent langauges in the project.
-At the very least, you need a ```language:``` line with the project language in all lower case.
+At the very least, you need a `language:` line with the project language in all lower case.
 Follow that with the language itself as a line, and the versions of your language you want to test on proceeding lines.

 That's the basics.
 For each language, however, Travis-CI uses a default mechanism for running the tests.
-For example, for Perl(see here: http://docs.travis-ci.com/user/languages/perl/), this first searches for a Build.PL file in the repo's root.
+For example, for Perl ([see an example](http://docs.travis-ci.com/user/languages/perl/)), this first searches for a Build.PL file in the repo's root.
 If it finds one, it runs
 ```
 perl Build.PL && .Build test
 ```